GospelBG/ChatPointsTTV/README.md

 > [!IMPORTANT]
 > **For follow events this line should be ommited.** See the placeholders on the default [config.yml](core/src/main/resources/config.yml).

+> [!TIP]
+> In the case of TikTok Gifts, it is possible to use "ANY" as a wildcard in the `[ITEM NAME]` field, which will listen for all kinds of gifts (excluding the ones that may be already added).

 ## Twitch Scopes
 The latest version of the plugin needs the following scopes to function propertly:
 * `channel:read:redemptions`: Needed to read channel point redemptions.